Prayer for church growth

-Why is prayer for church growth important?
+Why is saying a prayer for church growth important?
 We have been involved in several church plants on different continents.
 They tend to be some of the most impressive incubators for personal growth in Christ.

 There is a fine line trodden there in pursuit of a noble cause.
-One can easily cross that line and never realise that they are on the wrong side, because in their hearts the aim is still right.
+One can easily cross that line and never realise that they are on the wrong side because, in their hearts, the aim is still right.

 That is why we are called to guard our hearts.